 After addressing the basic award, the often, more larger compensatory award will then be considered.

 The Employment Right Act provides that this will be “such amount as the Tribunal considers just and equitable in all the circumstances having regard to the loss sustained by the complainant in consequence of the dismissal insofar as that loss is attributable to action taken by the employer”.

-Accordingly, the losses need to have arisen as a consequence of the unfair dismissal, as a result of your employer’s action and that it is just and equitable to make an award.
+This means the losses need to have arisen as a consequence of the unfair dismissal, as a result of your employer’s actions, and that it is just and equitable to make an award.